CamposRF/HOWLish/README.md

 The toy dataset is structured accordigly: in it you will find a input folder with a subfolder with 2 .WAV files collected in the North of Portugal, and an output folder with a subfolder with the expected results for those 2 .WAV files (W = 3 and T = 0.90).

 The pipeline assumes by default that input data has a sampling rate of 8000 Hz.
 You can adjust the short time Fourier transform on `vggish_params.py`.
-For mode details on how we handled pre-tranformation of input data read <ins>add link to publication when published</ins>.
+For mode details on how we handled pre-tranformation of input data [HOWLish: a CNN for automated wolf howl detection](https://zslpublications.onlinelibrary.wiley.com/doi/10.1002/rse2.70024).

 ## Credits